CHZYfun/HoMM-OE/README.md

 Method RVA (relative virtual addresses) – can be used to hook or call functions externally.

 The dump is not a full source code – it’s a memory map for an Il2Cpp game.
-Perfect for building an external overlay that reads game memory.
+Perfect for building a overlay that reads game memory.

 How This Helps You Make ESP
 With this dump, you can: